ethan4984/pastoral/README.md

 # pastoral

-A modern x86_64 operating system, striving to be to an *actual* UNIX clone
+An x86_64 operating system, striving to be to an *actual* UNIX clone

 ![alt tet](misc/images/screenshot.png)

-It's also very stable, so running it on [real hardware](misc/on_real_hardware.md) is no problem!
+Running on real hardware is also generally no issue either [real hardware](misc/on_real_hardware.md)

 # Features